TheRealGlumfish/Team20/doc/ArchishaGarg.md

 Relevant Commits:
 * [Created two-way cache](https://github.com/TheRealGlumfish/Team20/commit/2e53c2166b46785e03c45ca9fd98ee656b3f0e3a)

-I upgraded the one-way cache into two-way using the lecture slides to understand the differences and I implemented these in code.
+I upgraded the one-way cache (created by Dimitris) into two-way using the lecture slides to understand the differences and I implemented these in code.
 The main changes were that two-way uses two arrays to store the cache blocks (Each block is represented by `cacheblocks1[set_i]` and `cacheblocks2[set_i]`) and each of these contained a tag and validity information, hits in both sets checked before accessing data, stores data from memory into both cache blocks of the respective set on a miss.

 I included `Hit0` and `Hit1` which detect whether the address is present in either set of cache blocks (cacheblocks1 or cacheblocks2).
 Hit combines the hits from both sets using the code: